AUP Recovery

 • Step 3 Consider your options: arbitration, a regulator complaint, or other avenues, as discussed in your guide.

-Resolution Speed & Filing Costs
+Resolution Speed, Filing Costs & Dispute Process

 In some forums, cases may resolve within a few months of filing.
 In the US (AAA), a consumer filing fee is often required (commonly around ~USD $200), and in other regions there may be low-cost or no-cost complaint routes through regulators or ombudsman schemes, depending on eligibility and local rules.